Snapped

 Snapped is an American true crime television series produced by Jupiter Entertainment which depicts high profile or bizarre cases of women accused of murder.
 Each episode outlines the motivation for murder, whether it be revenge against a cheating husband or lover, a large insurance payoff, or the ending to years of abuse, with each murder's circumstances as unique as the women profiled.

-Since its premiere on August 6, 2004 on Oxygen, Snapped has become the network's longest-running original series, with its 33 defined seasons and nineteen years in production (and two spin-offs) and outlasting the thirteen years and seventeen seasons of the Bad Girls Club.
+Since its premiere on August 6, 2004 on Oxygen, Snapped has become the network's longest-running original series, with its 36 defined seasons and twenty-two years in production (and two spin-offs) and outlasting the thirteen years and seventeen seasons of the Bad Girls Club.
 The show also played a large role in the decision by parent company NBCUniversal to relaunch Oxygen as a crime network in mid-2017.
-As of 14 October 2025, 685 original episodes of Snapped have aired.
+As of 30 August 2026, 705 original episodes of Snapped have aired.

 Synopsis

 The series features non-fiction narratives of people who have committed murder or attempted murder or have been accused of committing or attempting to commit murder.
 Often the target is the individual's spouse.
 The program is edited in a documentary style, using a central voice-over narration by actress Jody Flader, as well as interviews with people in possession of first-hand knowledge of the case, including law enforcement officials, lawyers, journalists, friends and family members of both the victims and the accused, and at times the criminals or victims themselves.
 A few rare episodes during the series run have centered on male perpetrators, while a larger number of episodes have featured men who conspired with the central female perpetrator in the crime.